VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

   -remoteWrite.tlsServerName string
     	Optional TLS server name to use for connections to -remoteWrite.url.
 By default the server name from -remoteWrite.url is used
   -remoteWrite.url string
     	Optional URL to VictoriaMetrics or vminsert where to persist alerts state and recording rules results in form of timeseries.
 For example, if -remoteWrite.url=http://127.0.0.1:8428 is specified, then the alerts state will be written to http://127.0.0.1:8428/api/v1/write .
 See also -remoteWrite.disablePathAppend
-  -remoteWrite.disablePathAppend
-      Whether to disable automatic appending of '/api/v1/write' path to the configured -remoteWrite.url.
   -replay.maxDatapointsPerQuery int
     	Max number of data points expected in one request.
 The higher the value, the less requests will be made during replay. (default 1000)
   -replay.ruleRetryAttempts int